| The award | How you will study | Study duration | Course start | Domestic course fees | International course fees |

-The PhD in Mental Health meets the needs of those wishing to gain a deep and critical insight into mental health theory, research and practice and to develop or enhance research skills while fulfilling their existing responsibilities.
-The programme is offered part-time and combines innovative distance learning with the option of face-to-face teaching at an annual autumn Academy held in Lancaster.
+This online PhD in Mental Health meets the needs of those wishing to gain a deep and critical insight into mental health theory, research and practice and to develop or enhance research skills while fulfilling their existing responsibilities.
+The programme is offered part-time, online and combines innovative distance learning with an optional face-to-face annual autumn Academy held in Lancaster.

 This part-time, flexible doctorate runs over a minimum of four and a maximum of seven years.
-The programme begins with a five-day hybrid (online and face-to-face at Lancaster) Induction Academy.
-Each of the subsequent academic years start with a compulsory three-day autumn Academy, while the rest of the course is delivered via e-learning.
+The programme begins with a five-day Induction Academy which you can join in person or remotely.
+Each of the subsequent academic years start with a three-day autumn Academy while the rest of the course is delivered via e-learning.

 From Year 3 onwards, students undertake an independent research study, which will conclude with the submission of a thesis that makes an original contribution to knowledge.
 The research project will be supervised from the University but can be undertaken in students’ own location or workplace.
 Supervision meetings take place using video conferencing software such as Microsoft Teams.
 During the annual autumn Academy students meet with supervisors face to face.